jinjinwang02/keeper/README.md

 A minimalist note-keeping app using React.

-This is a local version of the master branch.
+This is a static version of the master branch.

 ![homepage](images/homepage.png)